 Bushman are a 100% Australian owned family business and have been since 1982.
 These guys produce a similar portable fridge to the popular Engel metal cabinet models; they are built seriously tough and you’re investing in something that will serve you for the long, long haul.
 Whilst they have a 3-way absorption portable model that is great for running on gas, Bushman are most notable for their Original Bushman Portable Expandable Fridge 35L-52L: it has the versatility to run a smaller fridge at 35 litres for your shorter trips, 45 litres for in-between and 52 litres for the longer tips away.
 Again, tough is the focus with this brand, German designed Secop Danfoss compressor, Powder coated steel cabinet, Heavy duty anchor points, Steel slip hinges, Adjustable latches, 20mm rubber feet.

-Verdict: This family owned business puts a lot of TLC into their product and you are getting a fridge that you know will last you for years and years to come.
+This family owned business puts a lot of TLC into their product and you are getting a fridge that you know will last you for years and years to come.
 If you prefer a metal cabinet style fridge (as opposed to the polyethylene/hard plastic style), then you can’t really go wrong with a Bushman or an Engel…the deciding factor might be how energy efficient on a 12V power source your required model size is: the Bushman 35-50L expandable model has an impressive power consumption of 0.67amp hours/hr.
 Best to compare each of the specs for the model sizes that suit you.
-Like the brands above (and all of the portable fridge brands we stock), Bushman is backed by a national service agent and spare parts support network.
+Like the brands above (and all of the portable fridge brands we stock), Bushman is backed by a national service agent and spare parts support network – much like the TLC that Bushman put into making the fridge, they also provide exceptional after sales support should you need it.
 You’ll also pay good money for this type of quality.

 Portable Fridge Freezer: Evakool

-Verdict: We really like Evakool.
-They may not have the same brand recognition as say Waeco or Engel, but they make great portable fridges for the Australian environment, and their range covers all sizes and applications.
+Evakool is a great value for money option.
+They may not have the same global brand recognition as say Dometic or Engel, but they make solid portable fridges for the Australian environment, and their range covers all sizes and applications.
 If you’re willing to pay a bit extra, then their Fiberglass range performs exceptionally well in heat: these models will get to desired temperature quickly and will keep your drinks cold and food fresh on the extra hot days without issue.
 As for the other Evakool ranges, these are just as compelling, but more so form a price point of view.
-Check the Glacier, RV, Fridgemate and Travelmate ranges against other brands with comparable ranges and the Evakool offerings will stack up very well.
+Check the Travelmate ranges against other brands with comparable ranges and the Evakool offerings will stack up pretty well.
 Like the other ranges, Evakool have a national service agent and spare parts network.

 There are plenty of other portable fridge freezer brands on the market for your next camping trip.
 Other quality brands on offer include; National Luna, Dobinsons, Ironman, ARB and many others.
 One thing quite a few of these brands have in common is that they all use a Danfoss (now Secop) Compressor.
 The Secop compressor was once used by Waeco (and still are in their older Waeco CF Fridge range), but Dometic Waeco now use their own Waeco Compressor for the leading CFX range, which is ‘variable speed’ and is designed with the Australian conditions in mind.
 The Secop compressor is considered the universal/common portable fridge compressor.
 Bushman and some of the Evakool models also use a Danfoss (Secop) compressor.

-We think that Dometic Waeco, Engel, Bushman, and Evakool are the premium brands for portable fridges.
+We think that Dometic, Engel, Bushman, and Evakool are the premium brands for portable fridges.
 With a portable fridge from any of these brands, you are going to get a great product that will enhance your travelling experience.
 Among other things, they offer: